Simone Forti: Big Room with Peter Van Riper

 Forti returned to New York in the spring of 1974.
 There, she began a relationship with artist/musician Peter Van Riper, who had been Forti's housemate while working in the CalArts scene from 1970 to 1972.
 Forti and Van Riper were married at the end of 1974, and lived together in SoHo in a Fluxhouse Co-Operative loft on Broadway, an artist live-work complex organized by George Maciunas.

 Forti and Van Riper began collaborating on a dance and music performance practice, titled Big Room (alternatively titled Home Base) in 1975.
 Big Room consisted of Van Riper playing music (typically on a saxophone) and Forti simultaneously performing movements based on her observations of animals, similar to her 1968 work, Sleep Walkers (alternatively titled Zoo Mantras).
 Sally Banes wrote that Big Room "creates a sense of mutual play between the two, a sense of trust and shared exploration, relying on preferences of the moment while paying attention to the present needs of the partner."
-Forti and Van Riper performed Big Room from 1975 to 1980, in France as well as America.
+Forti and Van Riper performed Big Room from 1975 to 1980, in France as well as in the United States.

 Holography

 In 1976, Van Riper introduced Forti to physicist and artist Lloyd Cross, who was developing pioneering work in holography in San Francisco.
 Together, Forti and Cross made several integral holograms (also called a multiplex hologram), a type of hologram that incorporates cinematography to produce a three-dimensional image that appears to move.
 The integral holograms Forti and Cross made together used imagery of Forti performing solo, except for Huddle (1977), which shows a small group of people performing a Huddle (one of Forti's Dance Construction pieces).
-The holograms are exhibited in cylindrical form with a light source coming from underneath.
+In a multi-generational conversation with art critic Peter Frank and artist Amadour, Forti remarked, "we ran into a huddle in the center.
+That was the one piece that relied on something other than a built structure.
+It can be anywhere from six to nine people, and they form a close huddle together to be a strong unit.
+Then they take turns climbing over, on top of one another, and down again, becoming part of the supporting structure.
+They take turns with someone else going up, climbing over, and down again.
+Each of the three pieces had a duration of 10 minutes.
+They are durational pieces.
+Three days a week, performers activate it four times a day.

 The integral holograms Forti and Cross made together were first exhibited in 1978 at the Sonnabend Gallery in New York, in an exhibition titled Simone Forti: Movement Holograms, and continue to be exhibited worldwide.
 The hologram Striding/Crawling is owned by the Whitney Museum of American Art as part of their permanent collection.
 The hologram Angel (1977) is owned by the Stedelijk Museum in Amsterdam.